 Pitch Wars is a mentoring program where published/agented authors, editors, or industry interns choose one writer each to mentor.
 Mentors read the entire manuscript and offer suggestions on how to make the manuscript shine for the agent showcase.The mentor also helps edit their mentee’s pitch for the contest and their query letter for submitting to agents.

-I was fortunate to be a Pitch Wars mentee in the early years of the program, and I was a YA mentor in 2017, a YA co-mentor with Samantha Joyce in 2018, and I’m thrilled to be mentoring YA again in 2019!
+I was fortunate to be a Pitch Wars mentee in the early years of the program.
+I was a YA mentor in 2017, a YA co-mentor with Samantha Joyce in 2018, and I’m thrilled to be mentoring YA again in 2019!
 Click here for my Pitch Wars mentor page.